Posted 11.24.2022 by Meghan Crawford

 So, that begs the question, what is valuable to your lead?

-Do some research into what your audience wants explicitly and the issues they’re going through.
+Research what your audience wants explicitly and the issues they’re going through.
 From there, you can promote gated, downloadable content that aims to resolve their challenges.

 Account-based marketing (ABM) is a hot trend in the world of B2B marketing.
 The method consists of using sales and marketing channels to target specific organizations, and tailor your message to a specific individual’s challenges and goals in their role.